macloo/just_enough_code/README.md

 [Atom](https://atom.io/) is my top recommendation for everyone.
 [Notepad++](https://notepad-plus-plus.org/) will work for any Windows version (in case for some reason Atom does not work for you).
 Both are free.

-AT this point, your students can download a zipped copy of [this GitHub repo](https://github.com/macloo/just_enough_code): Click the **Clone or download** button and then click **Download ZIP**.
+At this point, your students can download a zipped copy of [this GitHub repo](https://github.com/macloo/just_enough_code): Click the **Clone or download** button and then click **Download ZIP**.
 This gives them a proper file structure for a project (with separate folders for *css, images,* and *scripts*) and a few file templates to work with.

 ![Screen capture: Download from GitHub](images/download-zip.png)